 Sustainability can also be achieved with the smart use of water.
-During a typical Texas summer There may be extended periods of time with little or no rainfall.
-During these dry periods it’s critical to have a sprinkler system that is operating as efficiently as possible to ensure plant health and to conserve water.
-New technology such as ET Based controllers and MP Rotator sprinkler heads can be helpful in achieving smart water use.
+During a typical Texas summer, There may be extended periods of time with little or no rainfall.
+During these dry periods, it’s critical to have a sprinkler system that is operating as efficiently as possible to ensure plant health and conserve water.
+New technology such as ET-based controllers and MP Rotator sprinkler heads can be helpful in achieving smart water use.
 ET ET-based controllers use an internet connection to communicate with online weather data and other site-specific information such as soil type and plant type to generate a custom watering schedule.